-Kelly joined HOPE as Chief Program Officer in 2017 and currently oversees the program design and implementation of HOPE’s signature training programs, HOPEworks, FOODworks, and Sustainable South Bronx.
-She also supports integration of these training programs with best practices in career readiness, employer engagement and work-based learning, and wellness to ensure meaningful employment and advancement outcomes for the HOPE community.
+Kelly is Chief Program Officer for The HOPE Program and Sustainable South Bronx.
+In this role, Kelly oversees the program design and implementation of HOPE’s job training programs.
+She also supports integration of these programs with best practices in job readiness, employer engagement and work-based learning, and wellness to ensure meaningful career and advancement outcomes for unemployed and underemployed New Yorkers.
 Prior to HOPE, Kelly served as Assistant Commissioner of Training in the Workforce Development Division at the NYC Department of Small Business Services.
 She also worked on education and labor policy in the United States Senate.
 Kelly holds a Master of Public Administration from Columbia University and a Bachelor of Arts in Political Science and International Studies from Northwestern University.

 - Kendra ChiuOutreach

 Kendra Chiu is the Director of Grant Development and Special Projects at Outreach, a nonprofit that provides treatment and training services to individuals and families struggling with addiction.
 In her role, Kendra oversees the research, writing and reporting of private and state grants, and is involved in most of Outreach’s programs through internal and external marketing, outcomes evaluation, and more.
 Passionate about mentoring, Kendra is also an adjunct professor at St. John’s University, where she instructs incoming freshmen on sociology and New York City history, and she has been a “Big Sister” mentor at Big Brothers Big Sisters of NYC since 2011.
 Kendra received both her Master and Bachelor of Arts in Sociology from St. John’s University.